 As mentioned earlier, you need to focus on what you change in your present and hence your future and not your past.
 The objective of this post is to give you a realistic idea of the selection process and help you chart out your future course of action.
 So do not get deflated but start looking at the ways below to improve your profile.

 Take up certification courses aligned to your career aspirations

 I am an engineer and I want to get into finance!
 Well to do this you have to show what steps you have already taken towards your goal.

-A lot of engineers who are dead serious about getting into Finance are taking up the CFA exams, the US equivalent of the CA. A student of mine who is currently at IIM-C, the mecca in India as far as Finance aspirants are concerned, said that there about 70 students who have cleared at least Level 1 (out of 3) of the CFA! the CFA is neither an easy nor a cheap exam to prepare for and take.
+A lot of engineers who are dead serious about getting into Finance are taking up the CFA exams.
+A student of mine at IIM-C, the mecca in India as far as Finance aspirants are concerned, said that there are now on average about 70 students who have cleared at least Level 1 (out of 3) of the CFA!
+This number is bound to go up.
+The CFA is neither an easy nor a cheap exam to prepare for and take.
 But if you are really, really serious you need to take it up.

 Other options for those keen on pursuing Finance are taking up NSE certification courses about which you can learn here